rjlupinek/odp-gcpapptest/GettingStarted.md

 Identity Aware Proxy or IAP provides you with an authentication proxy that sits in front of your application.
 For internal GSA users this provides a near push button configuration of MFA enabled authentication when authorizing users and groups configured in G Suite.

-  Note: OAuth consent scrren needs to be pre-configured to enable IAP.
+  Note: OAuth consent screen needs to be pre-configured to enable IAP.

 * To enable IAP first login to your GCP Console, select your project, Security and the Idendity-Aware Proxy.